Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Defending or settling an action, suit, claim, or dispute in Maryland court

-- Carrying on activities relating to internal affairs, like board meetings
+- Carrying on activities relating to internal affairs, like LLC member and/or manager meetings

 - Maintaining bank accounts in the state